jepma/go-viper-saveconfig/README.md

 ## Author

-In this snippet, parts of the original  code from Steve Francia has been used.
+In this snippet, parts of the original  code from Steve Francia have been used.

 ## Filetypes